teiid/teiid-wildfly-quickstarts/dynamicvdb-datafederation/README.md

 1)  Start the server

-	Open a command line and navigate to the "bin" directory under the root directory of the JBoss server
+	To start the server, open a command line and navigate to the "bin" directory under the root directory of the JBoss server and run:

-	For Linux:   ./standalone.sh -c standalone-teiid.xml
+	For Linux:   ./standalone.sh
-	for Windows: standalone.bat -c standalone-teiid.xml
+	for Windows: standalone.bat

+	If Teiid isn't configured in the default configuration, append the following arguments to the command to specify the configuration

+	-c {configuration.file}

+	Example: -c standalone-teiid.xml

 2)  Copy teiid support files